 - Almond Butter Substitutes: This recipe was specifically created using almond butter.
 We believe that cashew butter could work, but we have not tested this recipe with cashew butter.

 - Unsalted Almond Butter: You want the almond butter softened, but not melted.
 Almond butter at room temperature is best; however, if you store your opened jar of almond butter in the fridge like we do, just spoon out the recipe required amount and microwave it for 4 to 5 seconds to soften it without melting it.
 You can substitute other nut or seed butters that have the same consistency as the almond butter with the understanding that the flavor will change accordingly.
 We do not recommend tahini as a substitute.

 - Coffee: You can use your favorite coffee in this recipe.
-If using an instant coffee, it should pretty much dissolve into the hot milk.
+If using an instant coffee (2 teaspoons of freeze dried instant coffee), it should pretty much dissolve into the hot milk.
 If the coffee doesn’t completely dissolve, that’s ok too.
 Just scoop out all of the mixture including any residue and undissolved small coffee grounds into the dough mixture.
 If using regular coffee (not instant), use a fine grind coffee.
 Additionally, we tested this recipe multiple times.
 We had family members who preferred a really strong coffee presence (3+ teaspoons), while others preferred a hint of coffee flavor (2 teaspoons).

 - Extra Mini Chocolate Chips: We placed some extra mini chips on top for prettiness by gently placing some mini chips on top and gently pushing them into the tops of the cookie to secure them.

 These cookies will generally keep for 3-4 days.
 Store in a covered container.

 These cookies freeze well up to 3 months (as with most baked goods).